wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 When the new hardware has been installed with Edge Data Store, the new system will have a default configuration.

-1. Stop the Edge Data Store service using the Windows Service Manager or Task Manager service tab.
+1. Use the Windows Task Manager to stop the Edge Data Store service.
 2. Once the service has stopped, navigate to the _C:\ProgramData\OSIsoft\EdgeDataStore_ directory, and delete the default storage and configuration folders from the new device.

 ### Restore backed up data files